thindil/bob/README.md

 Explanation:

+* `version: [version]` - Optional entry.
+Minimal required version of the program to load this configuration file.
+If present, the program will load the rest of the configuration file only when the program version will be same or higher.
 * `- include: [path]`  - Optional entry.
 Add it, if you want to include any other Bob's configuration file.
 Path must be absolute or relative to the current configuration